 Why should you eat chicken liver?
 Our bodies need protein.
 Protein supports the collagen that holds bones and muscles together, builds muscle tissue, and helps heal wounds.
-While there is a variety of proteins available to us, they will not have all the benefits of chicken liver nutrition.
+While various proteins are available to us, they will not have all the benefits of chicken liver nutrition.
 Chicken livers are especially good for you if they are home raised or organic.

-Chicken livers can be a great source of healthy proteins as long as you don’t cook them with too much fat and salt. liver is one of the most nutritious foods you can eat because it contains protein, vitamins, and minerals.
+Chicken livers can be a great source of healthy proteins as long as you don’t cook them with too much fat and salt. liver is one of the most nutritious foods because it contains protein, vitamins, and minerals.

-While chicken livers do have a high cholesterol content, when eaten in proportional measures, the benefits far outweigh the negatives.
+While chicken livers have a high cholesterol content, the benefits far outweigh the negatives when eaten in proportional measures.
 Some of the health benefits include:

 What Can Eating Chicken Livers Do for You?